Grothendieck topologies with logarithmic modifications: Abstract log modifications and m-type morphisms

-\end{proof} \begin{remark} Using Lemma \ref{Lemma for special type of morphisms of monoids}, one can rephrase Proposition \ref{chart for m-open} in the following way: If $Y$ is Zariski, then $f$ is m-open if and only if Zariski locally in $X$ and $Y$, $f$ can be written as the composition of a strict open immersion followed by a log blowup. \end{remark} Definitions of log modifications usually require properness as an extra assumption.
-We show that this is already automatic from our definition. \begin{proposition} Any log modification is proper. \end{proposition} \begin{proof} Since both notions are strict \'etale local in the target (for properness, see \cite[02L1]{stacks-project}), it suffices to consider the case where the target $Y$ of the log modification $f\colon X\rightarrow Y$ is quasi-compact and admits a global chart $P\rightarrow \Gamma(Y,\mathcal{M}_Y)$.
-By Proposition \ref{chart for m-open}, we can find a Zariski cover $\{U_i\rightarrow X\}_{i\in I}$ so that each $U_i\rightarrow Y$ factors by Lemma \ref{Lemma for special type of morphisms of monoids} as a composition $U_i\rightarrow \widetilde{Y}_i \rightarrow Y$ of an open immersion and the log blow-up at an ideal $I_i\subset P$.
+\end{proof} \begin{remark} Using Lemma \ref{Lemma for special type of morphisms of monoids}, one can rephrase Proposition \ref{chart for m-open} in the following way: If $Y$ is Zariski, then $f$ is m-open if and only if Zariski locally in $X$ and $Y$, $f$ can be written as the composition of a strict open immersion followed by a log blow-up.
+In particular, this implies that the morphism $f^{\text{val}}\colon X^{\text{val}}\rightarrow Y^{\text{val}}$ of Remark \ref{you can always blow up} is a local isomorphism if $f$ is m-open - even if $Y$ is not Zariski. \end{remark} Definitions of log modifications usually require properness as an extra assumption.
+We show that this is automatic from our definition. \begin{proposition} Any abstract log modification is proper. \end{proposition} \begin{proof} Since both notions are strict \'etale local in the target (for properness, see \cite[02L1]{stacks-project}), it suffices to consider the case where the target $Y$ of the abstract log modification $f\colon X\rightarrow Y$ is affine and admits a global chart $P\rightarrow \Gamma(Y,\mathcal{M}_Y)$.
+By Proposition \ref{chart for m-open}, we can find a Zariski cover $\{U_i\rightarrow X\}_{i\in I}$ so that each $U_i\rightarrow Y$ factors, by Lemma \ref{Lemma for special type of morphisms of monoids}, as a composition $U_i\rightarrow \widetilde{Y}_i \rightarrow Y$ of an open immersion and the log blow-up at an ideal $I_i\subset P$.
 Since $f$ is universally surjective, the $U_i\rightarrow Y$ form an m-open cover of $Y$.
-By Proposition \ref{prop: quasi-compact is quasi-compact} and quasi-compactness of $Y$, there is a finite $J\subset I$ so that $\{U_i\rightarrow Y\}_{i\in J}$ is again a cover.
+By Proposition \ref{prop: quasi-compact is quasi-compact} and quasi-compactness of $Y$, there is a finite subset $J\subset I$ so that $\{U_i\rightarrow Y\}_{i\in J}$ is again a cover.